Frequently Asked Questions

-What are the most important things to check before migrating to a new CMS?
+What are the most important steps to prepare for a CMS migration?

-Before migrating to a new CMS, it's crucial to follow an 8-point checklist: 1) Align migration with your organization's goals, 2) Compare current and future costs, 3) Assess security and compliance, 4) Decide if you need a system integrator, 5) Assemble an internal migration team, 6) Evaluate vendor support, 7) Identify and mitigate risks, and 8) Determine if additional technology is needed.
-For a detailed guide, see CMS Migration Preparation.
+Key steps include aligning migration with your organization's goals, comparing current and future costs, auditing security and compliance, deciding if you need a system integrator, assembling an internal migration team, evaluating vendor support, assessing migration risks, and determining if additional technology is required.
+For a detailed checklist, see the Hygraph CMS Migration Guide.
+Note: Migration complexity and requirements may vary based on your current CMS and team expertise.

-What risks should I be aware of during CMS migration?
+What risks should I consider before starting a CMS migration?

-Risks during CMS migration include data loss, website downtime, compatibility issues, inadequate team training, resistance to change, and security or compliance vulnerabilities.
-It's essential to conduct a thorough risk assessment and develop a mitigation plan.
-For more details, visit CMS Migration Risks.
+Risks include data loss, website downtime, compatibility issues, inadequate team training, resistance to change, and security/compliance gaps.
+Conduct a thorough risk assessment and develop mitigation plans before starting migration.
+Note: Not all risks can be eliminated; ongoing monitoring is essential during and after migration.

 Security & Compliance